French President Macron visits Paris hospital treating coronavirus

 French President Emmanuel Macron on Thursday visited a hospital in Paris that has been treating coronavirus patients, as his government faces pressure to show the country it is dealing with the outbreak effectively.

 Two people have died from the coronavirus so far in France - an elderly Chinese tourist and a 60-year-old French national.
-That 60-year old victim died this week in Paris' Hospital Salpetriere, which Macron visited on Thursday.
+That 60-year old victim died this week in Paris' Hopital Salpetriere, which Macron visited on Thursday.
+For the visit, which was kept secret in advance by the Elysee Palace, Macron was accompanied by French Health Minister Olivier Veran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)